 Imerovigli, Thira 847 00, Greece

-Some of the world's most jaw-dropping images of hotel infinity pools have been taken on Santorini, the island of honeymooners and escapists.
-What makes the Grace stand out?
-With only 8 rooms, 12 suites, and 1 villa, guests receive...
+Some of the world’s most jaw-dropping images of hotel infinity pools have been taken on Santorini, aka the honeymoon island.
+What makes The Grace stand out?
+With only eight rooms, 12 suites, and one villa, guests receive the...

 Filellinon 16, Athina 105 57, Greece

 Owned by the world-renowned art collector Dakis Joannou and smartly decorated by quirky Brazilian designers the Campana brothers, the New Hotel is the city’s coolest upscale design-centric property, with 79 rooms (including seven suites) and...

 Designed in 2003 by Athens-based Tassos Zepos, the Fresh Hotel is a contemporary nine-story building in the gritty, up-and-coming neighborhood of Psiri.
 It makes up for its somewhat dated design tricks (think hot-pink Plexiglas reception area,...

 The 105-year-old Poseidonion Grand Hotel is to Spetses—a car-free island popular with elite visitors—what The Plaza is to New York: a much beloved landmark.
 Originally owned by the local hero who saved the island’s pines from...

 Kapsaliana 741 00, Greece

 Follow the twinkling sconces down a path framed with pink bougainvillea and gnarled olive trees into the complex of stone dwellings that is Kapsaliana Village Hotel.
 Once an 18th-century village tucked quietly in the hills above Rethymno, the site...

 While sitting outside at a café in Plaka, the historical neighborhood in Athens, a brightly colored wall across the way—filled with bottles—caught my eye.
 Ouzo was something I wanted to try, as it is for many first-time visitors to Greece, but...